Dhanunjay Seepana

-Dhanunjay Seepana is an Indian playback singer, primarily associated with the Telugu cinema industry.
+Dhanunjay Seepana is an Indian playback singer, primarily associated with Telugu cinema.

 Career

 Dhanunjay began his career in playback singing through reality shows and chorus work, gaining initial recognition with Ramana Gogula’s 1000 Abaddalu.
 Over the years, he has worked with music directors like Anup Rubens, S Thaman, and Mani Sharma, contributing to many tracks.

 Dhanunjay worked with composers across the Telugu cinema industry.
-He has had classical training.
+He has had classical training..Though widely associated with folk-oriented and energetic film songs, Dhanunjay has frequently spoken about his grounding in classical music and its influence on his playback singing style..Several songs rendered by Dhanunjay gained popularity for their energetic vocal delivery and appeal in commercial Telugu cinema.In interviews, Dhanunjay has discussed adapting to changing musical trends in Telugu cinema while sustaining a career across mass, folk, and melody-driven songs.

 Filmfare Award nominations

 Dhanunjay has been nominated for prestigious Filmfare Awards South in the Best Male Playback Singer category: